RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 * Optional "extra" LED, which can be panel mounted on the timer case

-* Connector pads for LED-strips -- one to the Raspberry Pi, one to the STM32 processor
+* Connector pads for LED-strips: J6 "Pi_LED" (near the middle of the board); pin 1 is ground, pin 2 is signal (going to GPIO10 on the Raspberry Pi)
 <br>

 Main PCB:<br>